-Mount Meru is a serious three to four-day trek and is often used as a practice run by those hoping to summit Mount Kilimanjaro.
+Mount Meru is a serious three to four-day trek and although it is often used as a practice run by those hoping to summit Kilimanjaro, the smaller mountain is actually the more technical.
 A guide is mandatory on every trek and there is only one official route up to the summit.
 The route is well marked with huts along the way offering simple, comfortable beds.
 Unofficial routes on the west and northern sides of the mountain are illegal.
 Acclimatization is important, and while you won't need oxygen, spending at least a few days at altitude before attempting the climb is highly recommended.

-The best time to trek is during the dry season (June - October or December - February).
+The best time to trek is during the one of the dry seasons (June to October or December to February).

 The Momella Route

 Mount Meru's official route is named the Momella Route.
 It starts on the eastern side of Mount Meru and ascends along the northern rim of the crater to Socialist Peak, the summit.
-There are two routes to the first hut, Miriakamba (8,248 feet/ 2,514 meters) - a shorter, steeper route or a slower, more gradual climb.
-A four to six-hour walk the next day brings you to Saddle Hut (11,712 feet/ 3,570 meters), with good views of the crater along the way.
+There are two routes to the first hut, Miriakamba (located at 8,248 feet/2,514 meters).
+You can choose between a shorter, steeper ascent or a slower, more gradual climb.
+A four to six-hour walk the next day brings you to Saddle Hut (at 11,712 feet/3,570 meters), with good views of the crater along the way.
 On day three, it takes approximately five hours to summit and return to Saddle Hut in time for lunch, before continuing down to Miriakamba for the final night.

-The walk along the crater rim is considered to be one of the most spectacular sights in the world.
+The walk along the crater rim is considered to be one of the most spectacular treks in Africa.

 Guides and Porters